iSofTom/STCollapseTableView/README.md

 * Your datasource implements the `tableView:heightForHeaderInSection:` method
 * The returned views haven't any UITapGestureRecognizer.
 * the STCollapseTableView property `shouldHandleHeadersTap` is YES (which is the default value).

+## Installation

+To include this component in your project, I recommend you to use [Cocoapods](http://cocoapods.org):
+* Add `pod "STCollapseTableView"` to your Podfile.

+## How does it work ?

+Here is an article about how this component works : [Forwarding Mechanism](http://www.isoftom.com/2013/08/forwarding-mechanism.html).